Learn something new every day

-Researchers have also found squalene in human sebum — an oily secretion of skin glands.
+Researchers have also found squalene in human sebum, an oily secretion of skin glands.
 It keeps hair flexible and helps retain moisture on the skin surface.
-Squalene has also been found in ovarian cysts, and in the covering that protects infants in the uterus — it may play a role in embryo development.
-The amount of squalene in the body begins to decline when people reach their 20s, usually as a part of the aging process.
+It has also been found in ovarian cysts, as well as in the fleshy covering that protects fetuses in utero; many scholars thing it could play a role in embryo development.
+The amount of squalene in the body typically begins to decline when people reach their 20s, usually as a part of the aging process.
 People often take oil supplements beginning in middle age in order to boost their natural supplies and help improve immune function.

-Consumed in the form of shark liver oil through dietary supplements, squalene is said to help the body fight off substances that can damage it, such as free radicals.
-Free radicals can break down body cells and cause premature aging, organ damage, disease, and cancer.
+The oil is high in natural antioxidants, which are molecular structures that can block the formation and growth of free radicals in the body.
+Among other things, free radicals can break down body cells and cause premature aging, organ damage, disease, and some cancers.
 Squalene is also said to increase the amount of oxygen that is transported by the blood to other cells in the body.
 In its hydrogenated oil form it is reported to be able to boost the immune system, which can help people recover from illnesses faster — and may prevent infection entirely in some cases.
 Certain carcinogens may also be neutralized when they are exposed to the compound, though this usually only happens over months or years of continuous use.

 How about amaranth seed oil?
 It contains more then8% squalene.